MK-Aaron/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. [5-firstlines](./5-firstlines): Script display the first 10 lines of /etc/passwd.

 6. [6-third_line](./6-third_line): Script displays the third line of the file named iacta.

+7. [7-file](./7-file): Script that creates a file named with special characters and appends "Best School" inside the file.

+8. [8-cwd_state](./8-cwd_state): Script that stores stdout in a another file.

+9. [9-duplicate_last_line](./9-duplicate_last_line): Script that duplicates the last line of the file named iacta.

+10. [10-no_more_js](./10-no_more_js): Script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11. [11-directories](./11-directories): Script that counts the number of directories and sub-directories in the current directory.